 Skip to main content

-Mike Burshteyn litigates complex commercial disputes and class actions involving privacy, crypto, data security, AI, and other novel technology issues as well as startup controversies.
+Mike Burshteyn litigates and tries complex commercial technology disputes and class actions.
+His cases involve AI, crypto, investor and computer fraud, defamation, antitrust, privacy, data security, trade secret, copyright, trademark, and other novel Internet law and technology issues.
 He is lead counsel in multiple cases involving more than $100m in controversy.
 Mike also represents clients in cybercrime, crypto, and consumer protection investigations and regulatory inquiries.
-He has litigated matters in federal and state courts in California, New York, Texas, Florida, Arizona, Georgia, Ohio, and other states.
+He has litigated matters in federal and state courts in California, New York, Texas, Florida, Arizona, Georgia, Ohio, Delaware, Maryland, Utah, Puerto Rico, and internationally.
+In the last 12 months, Mike has led over half a dozen bet-the-company urgent crises involving cross-TROs and PIs in nationwide federal courts, including multi-week preliminary injunction trial proceedings.

 Mike previously founded and was the CEO of CryptoMove, a security startup that developed novel moving target defense technology.
 He draws on this business background to serve as outside general counsel to crypto, SaaS, AI, e-commerce, and other technology startups, as well as individual and institutional investors.
 Mike helps these innovators define and manage their legal roadmaps based on practical business needs across corporate, financing, M&A, licensing, IP, regulatory, and other issues.